itszainjamil/dice-game/readme.md

 ## Whoever reaches 100 points first wins the game!

-Check out the game live [here](https://dice-game-zen.netlify.app/).
+You can check out the game live [here](https://dice-game-zen.netlify.app/).